julianchurchill/text-adventure/README.md

   - http://developer.android.com/reference/android/app/Activity.html#ActivityLifecycle
 - [FEATURE] Restart game - resets everything.
 Available in the main menu.

+- [REFACTOR] Consider using https://code.google.com/p/json-io/ instead of custom de/serializer code
+  - To get the current model content just load in code and dump to JSON
+  - Would require substantial rework of webapp editor
 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
 - [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height
 - [FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100 - this needs to be a value specified in the model content text file.
 It is currently hard coded in BasicModel.java.